 Dragon Anywhere is a dictation and speech-to-text app that allows you to create, edit, and share documents from your mobile device.
 This professional-grade dictation service could save you tons of time on typing reports and taking notes in the field.
 The company boasts a 99% accuracy rate as well as powerful voice editing capabilities.
 Dragon is very well-liked among appraisal professionals, making it number one on our list of must-have apps for appraisers.

 Google Drive is one of many different cloud storage apps available for your smartphone or tablet.
 It can help you share documents and files with your team, lenders, and homeowners.
 It’s also handy for pulling up information on-the-go (think property reports, building plans, tax records, etc.).
 Dropbox and Microsoft One Drive are other popular apps with similar functionality.

 3. Supra e-Key

 Mint gives you the ability to track and manage work-related expenses on the go.
+Check out Mint to keep your budget and expenses in check and see all your accounts at a glance.
 Many appraisers also use Expensify and Intuit Quickbooks for the same purpose.
 All of these apps allow you to photograph and categorize receipts, take note of miles driven, and write down notes relating to other costs you run into on the job.

 6. Genius Scan